 2. Take a dip at Streets Beach

 While you are on the city hopper ferry, make sure to disembark at the South Bank Parklands.
 This is where you can see Brisbane’s hot spot- Street Beach!
-It is a man-made beach style lagoon in the middle of the city and next to the Brisbane river.
+It is a man-made beach-style lagoon in the middle of the city and next to the Brisbane River.
 You can get ice cream in the nearby convenience store, read a book, work on your tan, or go for a dip in the boat pool.
-Usually, this place gets crowded with locals and tourists, but you can skip the crowd when you go in the mornings or late afternoons and night.
+Usually, this place gets crowded with locals and tourists, but you can skip the crowd when you go in the mornings or late afternoons and at night.
 Your solo travel to Brisbane wouldn’t be complete without visiting this area around the South Bank Parklands.

 Pro tip: Every Sunday afternoon, there is free live music beside the water at River Quay.
 Just don’t forget to bring some snacks for later and enjoy the afternoon.